jpmorgan-payments/embedded-banking/README.md

 ## What's included in this repo?

-There are two main directories for you to access:
+There are three main directories for you to access:

 - `/app` for the showcase UI and server experience.
 - `/postman` for the Postman Collection.
+- `/embedded-finance-sdk` for the Embedded Finance SDK

 ### Application (App)